oigbokwe73/Upload-CSV-to-JSON-with-exposed-endpoints-for-configs/README.md

   2. Save the CSV file temporarily in Azure Blob Storage.
   3. Parse the CSV file into records.
   4. Generate a unique `Batch ID` (UUID or timestamp-based).
-  5. Insert records into Azure Azure Table NoSQL under the corresponding `Batch ID`.
+  5. Insert records into Azure Table NoSQL under the corresponding `Batch ID`.
   6. Return the `Batch ID` as a response to the API call.

 #### **2. Data Retrieval Workflow**

 - **Input**: `Batch ID` via GET request to the API endpoint `/retrieve/{batch_id}`.
 - **Processing Steps**:
-  1. Query Azure Azure Table NoSQL for records associated with the `Batch ID`.
+  1. Query Azure Table NoSQL for records associated with the `Batch ID`.
   2. Return the data as a JSON response.

 ---